widelands/widelands/doc/sphinx/source/add-ons.rst

 Add-Ons
 =======

 The Widelands add-on system is still under development.
 In particular, Widelands does not yet have a server where add-ons can be up- and downloaded.
-This document describes how to create your own add-ons.
+This document describes how to create and package your own add-ons.

 Structure
 ---------